Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Overdamped Langevin discretizations and contraction

-Note that this argument is exactly the same for the LM discretization of overdamped Langevin dynamics as all the noise components are shared.
-The stepsize assumption for convergence of overdamped Langevin dynamics in this setting is weak and is the same assumption as is needed to guarantee convergence of gradient descent in optimisation \cite{boyd2004convex}[Eq.
-(9.18)].
+The stepsize assumption for convergence of overdamped Langevin dynamics in this setting is weak and is the same assumption as is needed to guarantee convergence of gradient descent in optimization \cite{boyd2004convex}.